-In the European Union, the term “third country” means all the countries, which are not EU member states, or countries of the European Economic Area (including Iceland, Norway and Liechtenstein), or Switzerland.
+In the European Union (EU) the term “third country” means all the countries, which are not EU member states, or countries of the European Economic Area (including Iceland, Norway and Liechtenstein), or Switzerland.

-“Third country” is a concept used for consular services – the procedure of using of travel visas when a visa is necessary for entering other (“second”) country without being in their own (“first”) country.
+“Third country” is a concept used in the context of consular services – the procedure of issuing travel visas, when a visa is necessary for entering other (“second”) country without being in their own (“first”) country.
 This may happen, for example, if Latvia does not have this embassy or consulate.

-Although integration matters are mainly in the competence of European Union members states, the European Union assists in formulating integration policies by implementing policy coordination and promoting information exchange, as well as by supporting integration efforts of member states financially.
+Although integration matters fall mainly within the competence of the member states of the European Union, the European Union supports integration policy by implementing policy coordination and promoting exchange of information, as well as supporting integration efforts of the member states financially.
 The Asylum, Migration and Integration Fund (2014 – 2020) is one the tools created by the European Union to provide financial support to member states.
 Goals of the Asylum, Migration and Integration Fund (2014 – 2020) are:

 - strengthening and developing aspects of the Common European Asylum System, including its external dimension;